Tron: Uprising: Critical response

 The series premiere earned mostly positive reviews.
 IGN gave the episode "Beck's Beginning" a ranking of 8 out of 10.
 On the review aggregator website Rotten Tomatoes, 100% of 5 critics' reviews for the first season are positive.

+Over time, the series developed a cult following among fans of the Tron franchise, with many praising its animation style, darker tone, and world-building.